Aseptic processing: FDA inspection and regulation for aseptic processing

 The FDA does exert authority over the types of aseptic processing and packaging systems that can be utilized to produce foods for distribution in U.S. commerce by reviewing and either accepting or rejecting process filing forms from individual processing firms.
 The FDA may request sufficient technical information from the processor to evaluate adequacy of the equipment and the procedures used to produce a commercially sterile product.
 Until the FDA finds no further objections to a process filing, the company is prevented from distributing product produced on that system in interstate commerce.

 Final aseptic products must undergo an incubation test before the product is released into distribution.
 The firm must determine the time and temperature of incubation as well as how many containers are incubated.
 It is generally accepted to incubate at 20–25 °C for a minimum of 7 days followed immediately, or after a first reading, by incubation at 30–35 °C for a total minimum incubation time of 14 days.
 Other incubation schedules should be based on supporting validation data.
-It is important to note that prior to incubation, the containers with the microbial growth medium must be inverted to ensure all surfaces are thoroughly wetted by the medium.
+Prior to incubation, the containers with the microbial growth medium must be inverted to ensure all surfaces are thoroughly wetted by the medium.

 The FDA relies on periodic inspections of processing plants to monitor compliance with its regulatory requirements.
 Inspection frequency for an individual plant may vary significantly depending upon products packed, occurrence of potential hazardous processing problems at the plant, and availability of FDA inspection personnel.